You apply the power. And….

 The only thing I’d add is NOT to use it with locos that have rubber traction tires, it’ll destroy them in seconds, but for all other wheels, it’s now my preferred cleaning technique.

 I’ve been using the Trix cleaning brush for both my N and OO gauge locos for a while now and wouldn’t be without it.
-It got my old Southern 0-4-0 running in no time.
+It’s easy, simple and effective and got my old Southern 0-4-0 running in no time.